 What do the freedom indexes tell about the economic system of North Korea?

 Now, to determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, North Korea is ranked 177th globally and 39th in Asia-Pacific indicating that the country has a repressed economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, North Korea scores 3.1/100 and is ranked last globally (174th out of 174 countries) and 39th in the Asia-Pacific region, indicating that the country has a repressed economy.

 North Korea is a country where the government controls what people do for political reasons, and people have limited freedom to choose (what, how much and how to produce, whether to buy or not, selling price, etc.)